tigoe/LightProjects/LightSensorProjects/readme.md

 The sensor is a [TCS34725 color sensor](https://ams.com/tcs34725) from AMS using [Adafruit's library](https://github.com/adafruit/Adafruit_TCS34725) for it.
 AMS has some pretty good [application notes](https://ams.com/tcs34725#tab/documents) on this sensor too.

+The [LightSensorChart](LightSensorChart) is based on Don's [visualizer for the connected devices class](https://github.com/don/itp-conndev) as well.

 The sensor sends data to a server every five minutes.